apesurd/notes.CFA/Level2/ValuationOfCallableNPutableBonds.md

 - PUT -> Replace the values less than 100 with 100, on ex-dates.

 To calculate the value of the option, subtract the value of the option-free bond from the value obtained above.

+- There are no american style put-options.
+- Bermudan options are to be exercised for 2-3 fixed dates.